The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: face alignment

 The cumulative errors distribution (CED) curve is also used as an evaluation criterion.
 CED is a distribution function of NME.
 The vertical axis of CED represents the proportion of test images that have an error value less than or equal to the error value on the horizontal axis.
 The area under the curve (AUC) also provides a reference of how the algorithm performs at a given error:

 where ${\alpha}$ is the given error corresponding to the upper bound of integration calculation, $e$ is the progressive normalized errors and $f(e)$ refers to the CED curve.
 Larger AUC indicates better performance.
-Based on CED curve, failure rate can be used to measure the performance and robustness of an algorithm, which denotes the percentage of samples in the test set whose NME is larger than a threshold.
+Based on CED curve, failure rate can be used to measure the robustness of a algorithm, which denotes the percentage of samples in the test set whose NME is larger than a threshold.